sim-/tgy/README.md

   are MOSI, MISO, SCLK, GND, VCC, and RESET.
 If it has 4 pads, it is probably a newer SiLabs-based one, for which this code will not work.
   (Except HK_261000001 which has 4 pads but has an AVR.)
-- I build and maintain this in Linux with avra (1.3.0 or newer).
+- I build and maintain this in Linux with AVRA (1.3.0 or newer).
 Patches welcome for AVR Studio APS files, etc.
 - The TowerPro/Turnigy Plush type boards typically do not come with external oscillators, which means their frequency drifts a bit with